streamr-dev/streamr-specs/PROTOCOL.md

 ### GroupKeyRotate

 This message is sent by publishers to rotate the encryption key and deliver it to existing subscribers (for forward secrecy).
 Subscribers should add the contained key into their key storage.
 The message is encrypted with another (previous) key.
 Publishers usually send this message to inform subscribers of a new key in advance, so that they every subscriber doesn't need to send a `GroupKeyRequest` to the publisher when they encounter the first `StreamMessage` encrypted with the new key.

-The `content` has a particular structure as follows:
+`GroupKeyRotate`s are always encrypted (`encryptionType 2 (AES)`) with a previous key.
+The `content` encoded as `contentType 0` (JSON) is as follows:

 ```
 [groupKeyId, groupKey]